-To investigate if there is a clear functional relationship between the presynaptic ISI and the postsynaptic response amplitude we applied test stimuli with known ISI relative to the last spike in a long conditioning stimulus train and measured the resulting PSR.
-The conditioning train (mean frequency of 10 or 100 Hz for 30secs) first ensured the synapse was at stationary state.
+3.4 Response Amplitude Versus Presynaptic ISI.
+To investigate if there is a clear functional relationship between the presynaptic ISI and the postsynaptic response amplitude, we applied test stimuli with known ISI relative to the last spike in a long conditioning stimulus train and measured the resulting PSR.
+The conditioning train (mean frequency of 10 or 100 Hz for 30 sec) first ensured the synapse was at stationary state.
 This protocol was repeated for a large number of test ISIs.
-The responses of three calyx of Held model variants as a function of the test ISIs are shown in Figure 3(a,b).
+The responses of three calyx of Held model variants as a function of the test ISIs are shown in Figures 3a and 3b.
 Though there is variability in response, there is a clear functional relationship between the mean PSR and the presynaptic ISI that preceded it.
 Apart from very short ISIs, the PSR of all the models increases with the ISI of the presynaptic spike train.
-This is due to the adequate replenishment of the depleted RRVPs and recovery of release probability and desensitised AMPARs for long ISIs.
-For both the Full and NoSlow models, the PSR initially decreases in amplitude for increasing ISI, up to around 50 ms. This is due to the reduction in facilitation of release probability as the ISI increases till around 50 ms. The relationship between ISI and PSR amplitude is monotonic for the NoFac model as it only contains processes that reduce the PSR and recover more with longer ISIs.
+This is due to the adequate replenishment of the depleted RRVPs and recovery of release probability and desensitized AMPARs for long ISIs.
+For both the Full and NoSlow models, the PSR initially decreases in amplitude for increasing ISI, up to around 50 ms. This is due to the reduction in facilitation of release probability as the ISI increases to around 50 ms. The relationship between ISI and PSR amplitude is monotonic for the NoFac model, as it contains only processes that reduce the PSR and recover more with longer ISIs.